To be eligible for the Physical Medicine and Rehabilitation oral (Part II) exam, candidates must meet the criteria below:

 At the time of application, you must submit the following to the AOBPMR:

 An application fee of $750 must be submitted with your completed application.
-The fee increases to $975 if received after the initial application deadline.
+A late fee of $225 will be added if received after the initial application deadline.
 No application will be accepted after the final application deadline.

 Exam Dates and Deadlines

-The physical medicine & rehabilitation oral exam is offered once per year in the fall.
+The physical medicine & rehabilitation oral exam is offered once per year in the spring.

 - Spinal Cord Injury